Are you looking to buy a pellet grill or smoker but want to make sure you’re buying the right one?

 For the most part, pellet smokers or grills have the same type of temperature control mechanism.
-The temperature controller is an internal computer for the pellet smoker.
+The temperature controller is an internal computer for the pellet grill.
 It ensures that everything from the fan to the number of pellets fed is in sync to deliver the temperature you desire.

 It does this for the entire duration of smoking or grilling.

 - Use pellets as a fuel source for heat

 - Burn pellets using a heating rod